 Certain situations and serious accidents absolutely warrant hiring a car accident lawyer.
-For example, if the crash resulted in injuries that required significant medical intervention or hospitalization, or that were disabling and impacted your ability to work, you should immediately contact an attorney.
+For example, if the crash resulted in injuries that required medical intervention or hospitalization, or that were disabling and impacted your ability to work, you should immediately contact an attorney.
 Similarly, if there is a problem with either party’s insurance, for example one of you lacks insurance or is under-insured, you should consider consulting with a lawyer.
 If there are any disputes about liability for the accident between yourself and the other party or their insurance provider, or if the other party or their insurance carrier is refusing to pay for damages related to the accident, you should get a lawyer involved.
-Finally, if the other party to the accident is a government entity, they may potentially be protected from a lawsuit under ‘sovereign immunity,’ in which case you should seek legal representation.
+Finally, if the other party to the accident is a government entity, they may potentially be protected from a lawsuit under ‘sovereign immunity,’ in which case you should seek legal consult.

 Questions you should ask a lawyer before hiring them:

 - Have you handled cases like mine?
+How many?

 - What are your fees?